ZealanL/RLGym-PPO-Guide/README.md

 I recommend that you:
 - Increase `VelocityPlayerToBallReward` a bit (it's very important in the early stages)
-- Add a `FaceBallReward` with a small weight (this will reward your bot for facing the ball, which is very helpful during early learning)
+- Add `FaceBallReward` with a small weight (this will reward your bot for facing the ball, which is very helpful during the early stages of learning)

 ### Obs builder